Memorandum #311 Right-to-know Act

 II.
 Delegation of Responsibility

-The College designates the Vice President for Human Resources and General Counsel as its Right-to-Know Officer, who shall serve as the College's open records officer as defined in Pennsylvania's Right-to-Know Act.
+The College designates the General Counsel as its Right-to-Know Officer, who shall serve as the College's open records officer as defined in Pennsylvania's Right-to-Know Act.
 The Right-to-Know officer shall be responsible to:

 - Receive written requests for access to records submitted to the College.